cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 If 2^L < n, however, such an encoding may be bijective (i.e., both injective and surjective) over a subset of the points on E.

-Encodings may be invertible, meaning that for any point that the encoding can output, there is an efficient means of computing an input value whose corresponding output is that point.
+Encodings may be invertible, meaning that there is an efficient method of recovering a bit string msg from any point P produced by the encoding, such that applying the encoding to x yields P.
-This document does not cover inversion algorithms.
+This document does not discuss inversion algorithms; the encodings herein are designed to be difficult to invert, since this is a standard security requirement for cryptographic hash functions.

 ### Random Oracle {#term-rom}